themosis/documentation/configuration.md

 * **templates**: Handles the custom page template system of the framework.
 Define your templates inside this file by providing a `key` name only.

-> Details on how to modify those configurations are explained inside the file.
+> Details on how to modify those configurations are explained inside each file.